 All EC sanctioned Eventing Competitions must receive date approval from the applicable Provincial Horse Trials Association prior to applying for sanctioning.

-The Competition Schedule page of the Eventing Omnibus acts as the prize list and is approved by Equestrian Canada, therefore competition organizers do not need to submit a prize list or prize list approval form to be sanctioned.
+The Competition Schedule page in the Eventing Omnibus acts as the prize list and is approved by Equestrian Canada, therefore competition organizers do not need to submit an additional prize list or prize list approval form to be sanctioned.